Use Your Birding & Nature Vacation to Revitalize Your Mind and Body.

 4 PM Presentations

-Casual afternoon presentations start at 4 PM daily and last approximately one hour, located in the Meadows at Opossum Creek Retreat.
+Casual afternoon presentations start at 4 PM daily and last approximately 45-60 minutes, in the Meadows at Opossum Creek Retreat.

 Mo.
 Dr. Thomas Pauley: Amphibians & Reptiles of NRG WV